raoneinet/chrome_ruler_extension/README.md

 When you release the mouse button:

-The measurement is completed.
+The measurement is completed and pops up a question 'Copy?' with Y (yes) or N (no) options.

-The value is automatically copied to the clipboard.
+The value is copied to the clipboard after Y (yes) selected.

 <br/>
 **Measurement Units**